MattJin19/Radial-Icicle-Tree/README.md

 A brief tutorial for paper "Radial Icicle Tree (RIT): Node Separation and Area Constancy"

 The **Radial Icicle Tree (RIT)**, which transforms the rectangular bounding box of an icicle tree into a circle, circular sector, or annular sector while introducing gaps between nodes and maintaining area constancy for nodes of the same size.
-We applied this new visual design to some dataset.
+We applied this new visual design to some datasets.

+Currently, we have made four tutorial files to illustrate the design ideas in the paper.
+T he Tutorial I document shows what a synthetic data looks like under the RIT diagram.
+The Tutorial II document explains how to draw more layers of RIT on the basis of Tutorial I.
+Tutorial III and Tutorial IV are the applications of RIT on two public datasets.

 ## Installation